salrashid123/oauth2oidc/README.md

 - [OAuth 2.0 for Mobile & Desktop Apps](https://developers.google.com/identity/protocols/oauth2/native-app)

-For refernece, this is what a sample client_secrets and credentials file looks like
+For reference, this is what a sample client_secrets and credentials file looks like

 ```bash
 $ cat client_secret.json | jq '.'